badjware/ecommerce-exporter/README.md

 # ecommerce-exporter

-ecommerce-exporter is a [prometheus](https://prometheus.io/) exporter that webscrape the storefront of various ecommerces and expose the price of their products as prometheus metrics.
-These metrics can then be used to graph the pricing evolution over time, send alerts when the price drop, or to easily compare the price of a product on many ecommerces at once.
+ecommerce-exporter is a [prometheus](https://prometheus.io/) exporter that webscrape the storefront of various e-commerces and expose the price of their products as prometheus metrics.
+These metrics can then be used to graph the pricing evolution over time, send alerts when the price drop, or to easily compare the price of a product on many e-commerces at once.

 ## Install